macropin/django-registration/docs/quickstart.rst

 You can also obtain a copy of a particular release of django-registration by specifying the ``-r`` argument to ``hg clone``;
 each release is given a tag of the form ``vX.Y``, where "X.Y" is the release number.
-So, for example, to check out a copy of the 0.8 release, type::
+So, for example, to check out a copy of the |version|
+release, type::

-    hg clone -r v0.8 http://bitbucket.org/ubernostrum/django-registration/
+    hg clone -r v|version| http://bitbucket.org/ubernostrum/django-registration/

 In either case, this will create a copy of the django-registration Mercurial repository on your computer; you can then add the